ajaygunalan/AjVault/content/_index.md

 - [[Tailored Sensing]]
 - [[Image-Guided Laser Surgery]]

-### Core expertise
+### Core Expertise
+As I said, my core expertise is developing production-grade software for robots.
+I constantly seek to improve my skills in this, and I care a lot about its beauty and optimality.

 - [[Data Structures and Algorithm]]
 - [[Real-Time Operating System]]
 - [[ROS]]

-My core expertise is in developing production-grade software for robots.
-I constantly seek to improve my skills in this, and I care a lot about its beauty and optimality.

 ### Hobby Grade Skills
+I have done a few tasks using my hobby grade skills, but these are hobby grade levels.
+For example, my PCB/circuits may not be optimal in terms of EMI/EMC, cost, etc. My website maybe not be secure, etc. My PID controls might be hand-tuned, etc.

 - [[Communication-Protocols]]
 - [[Signal Processing/Computer Vision]]
 - [[Controls]]